fabricasapiens/Wi3/readme.md

 #### Disclaimer ####
 Please note that Fabrica Sapiens cannot be held responsible for anything that results from the following instructions.
 Moreover, while this setup should also work on Windows and Mac, it is not tested thoroughly on those platforms!

-Also, it is the plan to make the installation process easier for newcomers!

 ### Downloading and unpacking ###
 Basically, there are two options to get Wi3: via a Git client, or via the Github web-interface.